AUC Graphic Design Grads Shine at Dubai Design Week's MENA Grad Show

 From applications that support dementia patients and promote the upcycling of biodegradable materials to anti-air pollution kits and a board game that educates players on internet privacy, four fresh graduates from AUC showcased their work on the international stage at Dubai Design Week's MENA Grad Show.

 Lama Adham ‘21, Donia Elshimy ‘20, Amanda Ioannou ‘20 and Reem Hasebou ‘20 traveled to Dubai along with Ghalia Elsrakbi, associate professor of practice and director of AUC’s graphic design program, to share with the public their final products, or prototypes, that were a year in the making — each one providing a creative and innovative solution for a problem facing the world.

 “The event aims to support students and their ideas,” Elsrakbi said, explaining that participating at the show can open the door for students to turn their products into reality.

-Although the prototypes were born out of the quartet’s graduation projects for the same subject – graphic design – they all differ greatly: Adham’s project, titled Waft, was a sustainable wearable technology kit designed for protection from air pollution; Elshimy created DemiCare, a mobile application that supports dementia patients and informal caregivers; Ioannou produced Al Madda, a website and app aimed at promoting the upcycling of biodegradable materials; and Hasebou released Terms & Conditions, a board game that educates players on privacy, security and data consumption.
+Although the prototypes were born out of the quartet’s graduation projects for the same subject – graphic design – they all differ greatly.
+Adham’s project, titled Waft, is a sustainable wearable technology kit designed for protection from air pollution.
+Elshimy created DemiCare, a mobile application that supports dementia patients and informal caregivers.
+Ioannou produced Al Madda, a website and app aimed at promoting the upcycling of biodegradable materials.
+And Hasebou released Terms & Conditions, a board game that educates players on privacy, security and data consumption.

 During the weeklong event, two projects from AUC — Adham’s and Elshimy’s — were selected for the show’s Entrepreneurship Programme, which will provide them with mentoring, funding and business development support for their products.